-Vuelta a Espana highlights will NOT be on ITV4 this year – here’s where you can watch it
+2023 Vuelta a Espana highlights will NOT be on ITV4 – here’s where you can watch it

-You can still see the Vuelta on free to air UK TV though, and if you’re a casual cycling fan, I urge you to make the effort.
-It’s an easier race to follow as the points and mountains classifications seem so much less significant than at the Tour.
-Most years, there’s action in the general classification almost every day, on top of which most years the field is very strong.
+If you’re a casual cycling fan, I urge you to scroll down your TV’s digital listings thing and find it.
+The Vuelta is an easy race to follow as the points and mountains classifications seem so much less significant than at the Tour.
+Most years, there’s action in the general classification almost daily, on top of which most years the field is very strong.

-A daily one-hour highlights programme will be broadcast on free-to-air channel Quest at 7pm.
-It’s a Eurosport production and will most likely be much the same thing they do for the Giro each year.
+A daily one-hour highlights programme will be broadcast on Quest at 7pm (although it’ll be 11pm for the first stage as it’s an evening affair).
+This is a Eurosport production and is much the same as the programme they do for the Giro each year.
 Quest is available on Freeview and most of the other UK TV platforms, so there’s a good chance that you’ll be able to get it.